SEARCH

 Long before we had garden how-to resources, it was these cues from nature that helped guide growing decisions.

 I wrote about some old-fashioned garden wisdoms here.
-Taken in isolation, they are not reliable, but watching the bigger picture, the interdependent relationship between living things is what how things survive.
-Of course.
+Taken in isolation, they are not reliable, but watching the bigger picture, the interdependent relationship between living things is what how life on earth endures.

 And, once you spend a few years enthralled in the world of growing, you may find, like I have, that there’s a greater awareness of and reliance on these basic, natural guides.